The Ultimate Bucket List Italy Road Trip

 Where to Stay in Portofino

 Mid-Range: The Hotel Piccolo Portofino boasts a modern interior, a lively bar and restaurant, and a sunny terrace overlooking the sparkling Mediterranean.
-Unwind on the hotel’s tiny private beach or explore the village and harbour a ten-minute (downhill/uphill) walk away.
-We stayed here and didn’t mind the walk to and from the town – it helped us to work off all that gelato and focaccia!
+We had a lovely time staying here and didn’t mind the walk to and from the town – it helped us to work off all that gelato and focaccia!

 Budget: Albergo Annabella is a charming 1-star hotel in Santa Margherita Ligure, a ten-minute drive from Portofino along the coast road.
-The hotel offers a comfortable stay with unassuming rooms, some featuring shared bathrooms.
 It’s a great budget-friendly option for those seeking a convenient base to explore this beautiful area of the Italian Riviera.

 woman sitting on a harbour with boats and colourful houses in the background